-- If you are using Kafka topics, see "Connecting BRM Gateway to Kafka Topics and BRM". - If you are using queues from an external application, see "Considerations for Using a Non-WebLogic Server JMS Provider".
+- 4. Configure the BRM Gateway queues or topics: - If you are using WebLogic queues, see "Configuring WebLogic Queues for BRM Gateway". - If you are using Kafka topics, see "Connecting BRM Gateway to Kafka Topics and BRM". - If you are using queues from an external application, see "Considerations for Using a Non-WebLogic Server JMS Provider".

-Configuring the BRM Gateway
+Configuring a Single BRM Gateway Instance

-You must configure a BRM Gateway instance for each schema in your BRM database.
 To configure a single BRM Gateway instance: